-- Eligibility Screening, including Psychiatric Hospitalization pre-evaluation;

-- Service Authorization

-- Utilization Review

-- UM Committee: Retrospective Review & Outlier Management - Development and Maintenance of Standards and Guidelines
+- Eligibility Screening, including Psychiatric Hospitalization pre-evaluation - Service Authorization - Utilization Review - UM Committee: Retrospective Review & Outlier Management - Development and Maintenance of Standards and Guidelines

 These utilization management activities and operating processes are detailed in the PIHP UM Plan which will be approved by the PIHP Board.
 The UM Plan details the above UM functions performed by the PIHP and any delegated items.
+The UM Plan includes mechanisms to detect under-utilization and over-utilization.
 In addition, for specific procedures on UM processes please refer to the PIHP Policy Manual.